-OE205 Legal Terminology and Transcription (3 credit, 0 lecture, 4 lab) Pre- or Corequisite: OE101
+OE205 Legal Terminology and Transcription

+(3 credit, 0 lecture, 4 lab) Pre- or Corequisite: OE101

-This open-lab course is a study of legal terminology as transcription skills are developed.
-This course develops a marketable skill in the use of office transcribing machines and client and court documents are prepared.
+This open-lab course is a study of legal terminology as transcription skills are developed using transcription and computer equipment.
+This course develops a marketable skill in the use of office transcription machines.
+Students will prepare client and court documents.